Dingo: Other forms

 Growling, making up about 65% of the vocalisations, is used in an agonistic context for dominance, and as a defensive sound.
 Similar to many domestic dogs, a reactive usage of defensive growling is only rarely observed.
 Growling very often occurs in combination with other sounds, and has been observed almost exclusively in swooshing noises (similar to barking).

 During observations in Germany, dingoes were heard to produce a sound that observers have called Schrappen.
 It was only observed in an agonistic context, mostly as a defence against obtrusive pups or for defending resources.
 It was described as a bite intention, during which the receiver is never touched or hurt.
 Only a clashing of the teeth could be heard.

 Aside from vocal communication, dingoes communicate, like all domestic dogs, via scent marking specific objects (for example, Spinifex) or places (such as waters, trails, and hunting grounds) using chemical signals from their urine, feces, and scent glands.
 Males scent mark more frequently than females, especially during the mating season.
 They also scent rub, whereby a dog rolls its neck, shoulders, or back on something that is usually associated with food or the scent markings of other dogs.

 Unlike wolves, dingoes can react to social cues and gestures from humans.

 Behaviour

 Dingoes tend to be nocturnal in warmer regions, but less so in cooler areas.
-Their main period of activity is around dusk and dawn.
+Their main period of activity is around dusk and dawn, making them a crepuscular species in the colder climates.
 The periods of activity are short (often less than 1 hour) with short times of resting.
 Dingoes have two kinds of movement: a searching movement (apparently associated with hunting) and an exploratory movement (probably for contact and communication with other dogs).
 According to studies in Queensland, the wild dogs (dingo hybrids) there move freely at night through urban areas and cross streets and seem to get along quite well.